openstack/project-team-guide/doc/source/stable-branches.rst

 Extended Maintenance
 --------------------

-Once a project reaches Extended Maintenance project teams will cease producing releases and `OpenStack Vulnerability Management`_ will be reasonable efforts only.
+Once a branch reaches Extended Maintenance project teams will cease producing releases and `OpenStack Vulnerability Management`_ will be reasonable efforts only.
 There is no statement about the level of testing and upgrades from Extended Maintenance are not supported within the Community.